 Imagine meeting a friend who’s just interviewed for her dream job.
 She smiling and jittery and tells you that the interview went really well.

 When you feel that same feeling of jitters and happiness, that’s Emotional Empathy.
-You’re sharing someone’s feeling, putting yourself in their shoes so to speak.
+You’re relating to someone’s feelings, or sharing their feelings–putting yourself in their shoes so to speak.

 Perspective Empathy is about understanding that the excitement and jitter belong to your friend, not you.
 Even if you can relate to and experience her feelings, she is the one feeling them about her situation.

 Empathy shifts rhetoric and makes our feedback more caring.
 This goes a long way to making sure our feedback sits well with the receiver.

 Before you offer someone feedback, it’s important to self-assess whether or not you have thought things through from an empathy standpoint.
 When you don’t access your empathy towards a person, it increases the chances that you design feedback that will be perceived as blunt or disrespectful.
 This can make the conversation feel unsafe for the receiver, who will go into defensive mode, and prevent you from delivering (effective) feedback.